-True, Kind Necessary (TKN) is a simple tool.
+True, Kind, Necessary (TKN) is a simple tool.
 In difficult conversations, it’s important to remember to use these ideas together to have the best outcome.
 In a discussion where we agree, we don’t even have to think about TKN.
 These conversations are fun; we’re in sync with another persons’ viewpoint.
 It’s when conversations illuminate differences that we need to be mindful of our intention.
-Intent and Impact are critical.
-In difficult conversations or situations, we tent to bring our biases, judgments, ego, and opinions into the arena.
+Intent and impact are critical.
+In difficult conversations or situations, we tend to bring our biases, judgments, ego, and opinions into the arena with us.
 While we may have positive intent, we can end up having a negative impact.

-Kind– This is the level of how we approach a conversation with compassion and gentleness.
-Here we are sharing our truth without thought to other people’s feelings.
-We can inadvertently hurt peoples feelings, Intent/Impact.
+Kind: This is the level of how we approach a conversation with compassion and/or empathy.
+If we are sharing our truth without thought to other people’s experience, we can inadvertently hurt peoples feelings.
+Intent/Impact.
 This is especially true in the texting, typing, IM’ing medium.
 People can’t read our non-verbal body language.
-We may not even know each other, and we end responding to things based on how we felt the message was coming at us.
-If it’s a difficult situation, people may already be defensive.
+We may not even know each other, and we end up responding to things based on how we felt the message was coming at us.
+The more difficult the situation, people may already be feeling defensive.
 Kindness is about intention.
 We can decide if we intend to be helpful or hurtful.
 Are we having a conversation or are we trying to ‘teach’ someone why they are wrong?
 If it’s to be useful and our message still lands hard, apologizing for the unintended outcome is kindness too.

-There are times that we need to speak up.
-Say, we see a way to help someone be more efficient or correct something small before it gets big.
-Maybe we need to set a healthy boundary on how others speak to us, or what we are willing or not willing to do for someone.
+There are times that you need to speak up.
+Say, you see a way to help someone be more efficient or correct something small before it gets big.
+Maybe you need to set a healthy boundary for how others speak to or treat you.
+Expressing what you are or are not willing to do for someone.
 The more necessary the conversation, often the scarier it runs the risk of feeling.
 Which is why adding the elements of True and Kind can help the conversation go better for all parties.

 In communication, there is another area to consider.
 Let’s call this the fourth leg of the stool, increasing stability.

-Think about our internal timing; are we hungry, tired, overwhelmed, or not feeling well?
-All these factors will affect how we bring ourselves to any hard conversation.
-These factors apply to the other person as well, making sure both parties are in the right frame of mind is crucial.
+Think about your internal timing; are you hungry, tired, overwhelmed, or not feeling well?
+All these factors will affect how you bring yourself to any hard conversation.
+These factors apply to the other person as well, making sure both parties are in the right frame of mind is essential.

-Giving ourselves time to cool down before responding is helpful too.
-If I get fired up about something, my brain floods with Adrenaline and Cortisol and increases my reactivity, while decreasing my ability to think through a situation.
+Giving yourself time to cool down before responding is helpful too.
+If I get fired up about something, my brain floods with adrenaline and cortisol and increases my reactivity, while decreasing my ability to think through a situation.
 Have you ever had an intense conversation and then later think of all the things you wished you had said instead?
 If I give myself an hour or a day before responding, I have time to engage my thinking brain again, and I may come up with a much better response.